Tyronezzz/CS65-MyRun/MyRun/myrun3/MyRun3.md

 And there are warnings in the model ExerciseEntry.java.
 It can be fixed in MyRun4, since there are some parameters not used now, but can be used in the future.

+### Question?
+For the current version, if a new user registers, then he can see the entry activities of an old user.
+To solve this problem, we can create the table and name it with username+table_name, but it needs to make sure that there are not two same username, so in register, it needs to query for the username.
+This bug can be fixed in the next version.

 ### Reference
 [https://www.cs.dartmouth.edu/~campbell/cs65/lecture14/lecture14.html](https://www.cs.dartmouth.edu/~campbell/cs65/lecture14/lecture14.html)